tokkonopapa/WordPress-IP-Geo-Block/README.md

 - 2.0.8
     - Optimized resource loading settings to avoid redundancy.
     - Unified validatoin of wp-admin area.
+    - Added the `Create now` button in case of creating DB table for validation logs accidentally failed at activation process.
 - 2.0.7
     - Avoid JavaScript error which occurs if an anchor link has no `href`.
     - Improved UI on admin screen.